This article builds on these so you understand how to model your content for your AEM headless project.

 You can also create ad hoc references by using links within Text blocks.

-For content modeling the Fragment Reference data type allows you to create multiple levels of structure and relationships.
+For content modeling the Fragment Reference data type lets you create multiple levels of structure and relationships.

 With this reference you can connect various Content Fragment Models to represent interrelationships.
 This allows the headless application to follow the connections and access the content as necessary.